WeiShi78/Automatic-Music-Generation/README.md

 This is a standalone pytorch implementation of [Counterpoint by Convolution](https://arxiv.org/abs/1903.07227) (Coconet) with a chord embedding layer.
 This implementation is based on [kevindonoghue's implementation](https://github.com/kevindonoghue/coconet-pytorch), while changed few parameters and network structures for reproducing the network in the paper.

-An RNN model with LSTM is also implemented here.
+An RNN model with LSTM with chord embedding layer is also implemented here.

 The code in this repo is modified from [kevindonoghue's implementation](https://github.com/kevindonoghue/coconet-pytorch)